corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 ## True / False (bool)

 There are two boolean values, `True` and `False`, which are fairly self-descriptive.
-You might have an expression that produces a boolean:
+There are various operators that can produce booleans by comparing values.
+For example:
-- `1 < 2` means "1 is less than two", so this returns True
+- `1 < 2` means "1 is less than 2", so this returns True.
+Similarly, `>` means "greater than".
+- `1 <= 2` means "1 is less than or equal to 2".
+Similarly, `>=` does what you expect.
-- `1 == 2` means "1 is equal to two", so this returns False.
+- `1 == 2` means "1 is equal to 2", so this returns False.
 Notice there must be two equals signs, as a single equals sign is used for assigning values, e.g. when creating a variable.
+- `1 != 2` means "1 is not equal to 2", so this returns True.

+Try writing some comparisons in the REPL and check that they return what you expect.

-There are Boolean operators for combining them:
+There are also Boolean operators for combining them:
 - `a and b` is True if both `a` and `b` are True
 - `a or b` is True if either of `a` or `b` (or both) are True
 - `not a` is True if `a` is False